Redesigning rewards into clear, motivating Missions

 Implementation

 The MVP’s success earned leadership buy-in to expand Missions company-wide.
-I coordinated design, PM, and engineering to keep Missions feasible and scalable.
+I coordinated design, PM, and engineering to keep Missions feasible and scalable long term.
 This turned a fast MVP win into a foundation for Super’s long-term rewards strategy.

 A single rewards hub to make Missions clear and actionable.